-- Loans and receivables assets that have fixed or determinable payments not linked to market price - Available-for-sale assets assets that have a quoted market price and/or do not have fixed or determinable payments.
-(The Council does not hold any "Available-for-sale assets")
+- Loans and receivables assets that have fixed or determinable payments but are not quoted in an active market - Available-for-sale assets assets that have a quoted market price and/or do not have fixed or determinable payments.
+(The Council does not hold any "Availablefor-sale assets")

-Loans and receivables are initially measured at fair value and subsequently carried at their amortised cost.
+Loans and receivables are recognised on the Balance Sheet when the authority becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value.
+They are subsequently measured at their amortised cost.
 Annual credits to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement for interest receivable are based on the carrying amount of the asset multiplied by the effective rate of interest for the instrument.
-For most of the loans that the Authority has made, this means that the amount presented in the Balance Sheet is the outstanding principal receivable (plus accrued interest) and interest credited to the Comprehensive Income and Expenditure Statement.
+For most of the loans that the Authority has made, this means that the amount presented in the Balance Sheet is the outstanding principal receivable (plus accrued interest) and interest credited to the Comprehensive Income and Expenditure Statement is the amount receivable for the year in the loan agreement.
 A small element of the loans are classified as soft loans (made at less than market rate) so there is a requirement to record any loss in the Comprehensive Income and Expenditure Statement to represent interest forgone over the life of the loan.

-Where assets are identified as impaired (in the case of trade debtors where there is a likelihood the payments due will not be made as a result of past events) the asset is written down and a charge made to the Comprehensive Income and Expenditure Statement under the heading "Impairment of Financial Instruments".
+Where assets are identified as impaired because of a likelihood arising from a past event that payments due under the contract will not be made, the asset is written down and a charge made to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement under the heading "Impairment of Financial Instruments".